dxatscale/sfpowerscripts/decision records/003-Depenedency-Manager.md

 ## Solution
 The dependency manager should utilise the SemVer incrementation style https://semver.org/ and be of a similar method to the ‘lerna version’ command.
 It should prompt the user for the version either for individual packages or for all packages in the sfdx-project.json: (major, minor, patch, custom).

-Since salesforce does not necissarily follow the semver versioning, we will provide a summary to the bump.
-Eg. Option 1 bump Major - includes incompatible API changes We will also not be supporting pre-release versioning at this stage.
+Since salesforce does not necessarily follow the semver versioning, Eg. Option 1 bump Major - includes incompatible API changes We will also not be supporting pre-release versioning at this stage.